santino79/scc-11ty/src/pages/about.md

 _or_

-Follow me on [Twitter](https://twitter.com/AlanHylands) for occasional data hot takes and regular moaning about Tottenham Hotspur.
+Follow me on [Twitter](https://twitter.com/AlanHylands) for occasional data hot takes and regular moaning about football.